rpax/MASSIS/__hugo_web/content/post/tutorials/sample-massis-application.md

 +++
 This tutorial covers the basic topics about creating a simple agent behavior for MASSIS.
 It is assumed that the section about [downloading][downloading_page] has been read.

-Although an experienced programmer can do all of this steps without any kind of IDE, for illustrating purposes, the [Eclipse platform][eclipse_page] will be used here.
+Although an experienced programmer can do all of these steps without an IDE, it is recommended to use one.
+This tutorial uses the [Eclipse platform][eclipse_page].
 The recommended version is the _Eclipse IDE for Java Developers_.

 {{< fig "http://i.imgur.com/6574ISB.png" >}}

 ## Creating a maven project based on a massis archetype

+Eclipse is already distributed with [Maven][maven_eclipse] and this can greatly facilitate the creation of new projects based on archetypes (project templates).
+The MASSIS framework provides a maven archetype to support the creation of new projects for simulation of multiple agents in indoor scenarios.

 - Right click on the projects sidebar, and select "New Project".